 Prior to its redesign and relaunch in August 2010, Columbus Parent did publish some unsolicited articles written by freelance and/or syndicated writers.
 However, the magazine no longer does this.
 We now publish only assigned articles written by staff or local freelance writers who are under contract to the magazine.
-If you would like to be considered for freelance writing work, please send a resume and three writing samples which reflect Columbus Parent’s topics and current writing style to Editor Jane Hawes.
-You can email them to her at firstname.lastname@example.org mail them to her at 7801 N. Central Drive, Lewis Center, OH 43035.
+If you would like to be considered for freelance writing work, please send a resume and three writing samples which reflect Columbus Parent’s topics and current writing style to our editorial staff.
+You can email your materials to firstname.lastname@example.org mail them to: Columbus Parent, 7801 N. Central Drive, Lewis Center, OH 43035.

 How can I have my child considered to be used as a model for the magazine?

 The magazine selects its own models from community contacts or uses photos obtained during story assignments.
 However, each year, Columbus Parent sponsors a “Win the Cover” contest that allows families to submit a photo of their child for consideration.
 The contest begins in September and the winner (selected through a combination of reader votes and professional staff review) is featured on the December cover.
 The contest is announced on our website (www.ColumbusParent.com) and Facebook page (Columbus Parent Magazine).

 I would like to advertise my business in Columbus Parent or online at www.ColumbusParent.com.
 Whom should I contact?

 Please visit our Advertise with Us page for most up-to-date contact information.

 Would Columbus Parent like to sponsor my event?